 - Both support email and webhooks — Log Intelligence allows for webhook payloads to be defined within the product but can only send them to Internet-facing addresses

 - Log Insight offers vSphere and vROps integration — Log Intelligence does not, though it does offer VMC integration

 - Cluster options in Log Insight are not applicable to Log Intelligence

-As you can see, the two product are very similar.
+As you can see, the two products are very similar.
 So why two products with two different names?
-As you can see, the two products are not 100% the same so different names make sense.
+As you can see, the two products are not 100% the same, so different names make sense.
 As to why to products, the answer is choice.
-If you want an on-prem solution that you manage yourself then Log Insight would be a good choice.
-If you want someone to manage the solution for you and would like to extend beyond the SDDC then Log Intelligence would be a good choice.
+If you want an on-prem solution that you manage yourself, then Log Insight would be a good choice.
+If you want someone to manage the solution for you and would like to extend beyond the SDDC, then Log Intelligence would be a good choice.

 © 2018 – 2021, Steve Flanders.
 All rights reserved.